Why Are Doctors So Unwilling to Prescribe Antibiotics?

 2. Risk of Clostridium difficile colitis

-• Killing off “good” gut bacteria, also known as “normal flora,” runs the risk of allowing abnormal “bad” gut bacteria, called C. diff, to propagate and grow within the colon.
+Killing off “good” gut bacteria, also known as “normal flora,” runs the risk of allowing abnormal “bad” gut bacteria, called C. diff, to propagate and grow within the colon.
 Fortunately, this is much rarer than antibiotic resistance mentioned above, but not rare enough that I haven’t seen people succumb (die) to C. diff colitis.
 Essentially, the abnormal “bad” bacteria causes diarrhea around 30 times per day.
 Thankfully, this is often curable, but it can lead to a situation where we need to use a stool transplant (yes, you read that correctly—someone else’s business gets put into your business) to cure the condition.
-Again, I wish I were just being dramatic and you could write off this as a scare tactic, but this really happens and far too frequently.
+Again, I wish I were just being dramatic and you could write this off as a scare tactic, but this really happens and far too frequently.

 So what can you do?